 The U.S. Department of Education measures SAP based on the following:

-1. A Cumulative Grade Point Average (GPA):
+1. Grade Point Average (GPA):

 2. Minimum Credit Hour Completion Percentage:

-- Grades of W, X, F and I will be counted as hours attempted but will not be counted as hours successfully passed.
+- Grades of "W", "X", "F" and "I" will be counted as hours attempted but will not be counted as hours successfully passed.

 - Students may receive financial aid for developmental classes as defined in the university catalog.
 Developmental courses are taken as no credit because they do not count toward graduation credits, but they do count in determining the percentage of credit hours attempted for SAP.

-- When an undergraduate student’s attempted hours reach 150% of the required hours for the degree (192 hrs.), the aid will be suspended unless the time frame is extended.
+- When an undergraduate student’s attempted hours reach 150% of the required hours for the degree (192 hours), the aid will be suspended unless the time frame is extended.
 This can be done by speaking with your advisor about a max time frame (MTF) plan.